 ● Can apply within 90 days prior to degree completion but not more than 60 days post degree completion.

 You may start the OPT once your Form I-765 is approved and you get the EAD (Employment Authorization Document).
-If the STEM OPT application for extension is filed in a timely manner and the OPT period expires while the application is pending, then the employment authorization will automatically extend for up to 180 days.
+Suppose the STEM OPT application for extension is filed on time and the OPT period expires while the application is pending.
+In that case, the employment authorization will automatically extend for up to 180 days.

 How are OPT and CPT different?